bestdev111/help/README.md

 # Run a command from starting up a new container *from an image* and overriding the default entrypoint
 `docker run -it --entrypoint bash clik/crm:77ad795`

+# Run a commmand from a Docker image that requires mounting the local file structure (example below is using terraform)

+`docker run -i -t --rm -v $(pwd):/tf -w /tf hashicorp/terraform:light init`

 ## VPN (Tunnelblik)

 1st turn off wifi manually then run: